This event has now passed. The content on this site is not being updated and is presented solely for information purposes.

-The University of Edinburgh Business School is pleased to be hosting a Conference on Technology-led Emergence and Transformation of Markets on 28 June 2018.
+The University of Edinburgh Business School was pleased to host a Conference on Technology-led Emergence and Transformation of Markets on 28 June 2018.

 In our conversation, we will reflect on how contexts of entrepreneurship, relational networks and entrepreneurial emotions impact the emergence of new markets.